Kaitlin Burt

-Kaitlin "Katie" Burt (born 26 January 1997) is an American ice hockey goaltender, currently playing in the Premier Hockey Federation (PHF) with the Metropolitan Riveters.
+Kaitlin "Katie" Burt (born 26 January 1997) is an American ice hockey goaltender who played in the now defunct Premier Hockey Federation (PHF) with the Metropolitan Riveters.
 She was selected first overall by the Boston Pride in the 2017 NWHL Draft.

 Playing career

 NCAA

 Following her freshman season with the Boston College Eagles women's ice hockey program, she captured the Hockey East Goaltending Championship.
 She was recognized as a Hockey East All-Rookie Team selection and was also a Second Team All-Star selection.
 She had 35 starts and recorded a 1.11 goals against average (GAA).

 As a sophomore, she captured the Hockey East Goaltending Championship for the second straight year.
-She posted a program record 35-1-0 record, losing her only game in the 2016 NCAA Frozen Four championship game.
-In Hockey East play, she recorded an undefeated mark of 20-0-0.
+She posted a program record 35–1–0 record, losing her only game in the 2016 NCAA Frozen Four championship game.
+In Hockey East play, she recorded an undefeated mark of 20–0–0.

 In 2018, she broke Noora Räty's record for all-time NCAA wins.